Browne's Addition, Spokane: Demographics

 As of 2017, 2,959 people live in Browne's Addition across 1,977 households.
 86.4% of households are rented, well above the citywide average of 45.3%.
 People aged 19 and under account for 9.9% of the population, while those 65 and above account for 11.8% of the population, both of which are below their citywide averages.
 Browne's Addition is known for its young, but adult, population.
 The median household income is $28,760 and the unemployment rate is 8.2%.
 In terms of education, 13.5% of the population has nothing more than a high school diploma, well below the citywide average, and 41.8% have a bachelor's degree or above, well above the citywide average.
 94.4% of the population was born in the United States.
 Of the foreign born residents, 27.8% are from Japan, 23.8 from Ethiopia, 11.5% from Vietnam and 7.9% from Norway.

 It is known as a hip neighborhood for young adults, with many students and service-industry workers calling it home.

 Education

 Browne's Addition is served by Spokane Public Schools.
 There are no schools in the neighborhood.
 It is part of the Roosevelt Elementary district, located in the adjacent Cliff/Cannon neighborhood.
 Roosevelt feeds into Sacajawea Middle School in the Comstock neighborhood and then into Lewis and Clark High School.

 Transportation

+Surface streets

+Located directly west of downtown Spokane, Browne's Addition is well integrated in the city's street grid plan.
+The neighborhood has three principal arterial streets, Maple Street, Walnut Street, and Sunset Boulevard.
+Only Sunset Boulevard traverses the neighborhood, doing so diagonally across its southern boundary, while Maple Street and Walnut Street only briefly transit the neighborhood on its northeast corner, where there is a junction that forms the Maple Street/Walnut Street couplet.
+Riverside Avenue is classified by the city as a major collector street in the neighborhood, running east to west across the neighborhoods northern boundary.
+The rest of the streets are considered to be local access roads.

-Public Transit
+Public transit

 The Spokane Transit Authority, the region's public transportation provider, serves Browne's Addition with three fixed schedule bus lines.